AWS Well-Architected Framework: A Complete Checklist

 3. Cost-Optimization

 For every business, cost optimization can make a huge difference to the bottom line.
-This pillar in the AWS well architected checklist serves as the foundation of removing all practices that add unnecessary costs or suboptimal resources, thereby benefiting the business.
+This pillar in the AWS well-architected checklist is the foundation for removing all practices that add unnecessary costs or suboptimal resources, benefiting the business.

-The best practices laid down by Amazon solutions architect in the AWS well-architected framework help businesses build processes without worrying about the resources.
-It helps them achieve this by utilizing cost-effective resources, matching supply with demand, expenditure awareness and continual optimizing over time.
+The best practices laid down by Amazon solutions architects in the AWS well-architected framework help businesses build processes without worrying about resources.
+It helps them achieve this by utilizing cost-effective resources, matching supply with demand, expenditure awareness, and continually optimizing over time.

 • Utilizing cost-effective resources: Comprises right-sizing, appropriate provisioning, managed services, careful geographic selection, and purchase options that suit your business needs.

 • Matching supply with demand: Moving to the cloud has one big advantage – you pay only for what you require.
-When IT service supply matches the demand right at the time they’re needed, you don’t need to waste your resources on overprovisioning
+When IT service supply matches the demand when needed, you don’t need to waste your resources on overprovisioning.

-• Expenditure awareness: You need to identify your cost drivers so as to set benchmarks to optimize expenditure.
-The cost can be considerably reduced (and curbed from being wasted) once you can correctly attribute resource costs to the systems, individual business, or product owners.
-Accurate cost attribution allows you to identify the profitable business units and products, enabling you to intelligently allocate resources.
+• Expenditure awareness: You need to identify your cost drivers to set benchmarks to optimize expenditure.
+The cost can be considerably reduced (and curbed from being wasted) once you correctly attribute resource costs to the systems, individual businesses, or product owners.
+Accurate cost attribution allows you to identify profitable business units and products and allocate resources intelligently.

-• Optimizing over time: Measuring and monitoring cost-optimization metrics can help you discover how large or less is your resource utilization gap is.
-Continuously working on reducing this gap will make you more and more cost-effective over time.
+• Optimizing over time: Measuring and monitoring cost-optimization metrics can help you discover how large or less your resource utilization gap is.
+Continuously reducing this gap will make you more and more cost-effective over time.

 This pillar serves as an AWS well-architected framework tool to derive the following design principles: